oat431/my-personal-project-note/README.md

 milestone
 1. Implement the API gateway
+2. Implement the service discovery
-2. Implement the OAuth System
+3. Implement the OAuth System
-3. (Implement the first project from my firend's senior project list) Implement Bearlance project
+4. (Implement the first project from my firend's senior project list) Implement Bearlance project
-4. Implement PrompLearn
+5. Implement PrompLearn
-5. Implement Learn To Earn
+6. Implement Learn To Earn
-6. Implement Buddy Budder Application
+7. Implement Buddy Budder Application

 for trying new framework, experiment, or proof of concept
 - BiRDER